Special Weather Statement issued for Bears Paw Mountains and Southern Blaine by NWS - NewsBreak

 weather.gov

-Effective: 2023-01-22 08:00:00 MST Expires: 2023-01-23 00:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: To see a graphical representation of the degree of stress on young livestock please visit our webpage and select Local Programs then Cold Air Advisory for Newborn Livestock.
-Target Area: Big Belt, Bridger and Castle Mountains; Gates of the Mountains WINTER WEATHER ADVISORY IN EFFECT FROM 8 AM SUNDAY TO MIDNIGHT MST SUNDAY NIGHT * WHAT...Snow expected.
-Total snow accumulations of 1 to 3 inches at lower elevations, and 4 to 8 inches in the mountains.
-Winds gusting as high as 45 mph. * WHERE...Big Belt, Bridger and Castle Mountains and Gates of the Mountains. * WHEN...From 8 AM Sunday to Midnight MST Sunday Night. * IMPACTS...Roads, and especially bridges and overpasses, will likely become slick and hazardous. * ADDITIONAL DETAILS...Blowing snow will reduce visibility at times.
+Effective: 2023-01-28 01:34:00 MST Expires: 2023-01-29 06:00:00 MST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
+The latest road conditions can be obtained by calling 5 1 1 or visiting the MDT Road Report website.
+To see a graphical representation of the degree of stress on young livestock please visit our webpage and select Local Programs then Cold Air Advisory for Newborn Livestock.
+Target Area: Gallatin and Madison County Mountains and Centennial Mountains WINTER STORM WARNING REMAINS IN EFFECT UNTIL 6 AM MST SUNDAY * WHAT...Heavy snow.
+Additional snow accumulations between 1 and 6 inches. * WHERE...Gallatin and Madison County Mountains and Centennial Mountains. * WHEN...Until 6 AM MST Sunday. * IMPACTS...Plan on slippery road conditions.
+Areas of blowing and drifting snow could significantly reduce visibility. * ADDITIONAL DETAILS...Gusty northerly winds may cause areas of reduced visibility in blowing and drifting snow from this evening through Saturday night.

 weather.gov